alexkreidler/mosaic-playground/README.md

 - Shows errors (Mosaic parse, Mosaic render) as toasts and in the console
 - Supports JSON or YAML specs and examples, can switch between the formats while editing.
 - Support autocomplete for Mosaic JSON specs using JSON schema
+- Add/upload local CSV, Parquet, or Arrow files to visualize
+- All visualizations are computed locally in your browser

 Limitations:
 - Doesn't support formatting or JSON-schema autocomplete for YAML specifications (see `issues.md` and [upstream issue](https://github.com/suren-atoyan/monaco-react/issues/228) with `@monaco-editor/react`)